xiphia/UdonSharpCryptography/README.md

 # UdonSharpCryptography

-A small cyptographyc package for UdonSharp.
+A small cyptographic package for UdonSharp.

 ## APIs